-To be clear, I’m not your advisor and not a replacement for one.
-Please meet with them every single semester with your plan and be upfront about this.
-A lot of people think advisors aren’t friendly to 3-year plans, but they were actually very helpful with mine and helped me reshuffle it so it was more realistic.
-If you seem uncertain, they’ll guide you toward a risk-averse path, which is the right answer for most people, but showing preparedness and determination can get surprising support.
+Warning: I’m not your advisor and not a replacement for one.
+Please meet with them before every single semester with your entire plan and be upfront about your goals.
+A lot of people think advisors aren’t friendly to 3-year plans, but they were fantastic with mine and helped me reshuffle it so it was more realistic.
+If you seem uncertain, they’ll guide you toward a risk-averse path, which is the right answer for most people, but showing preparedness and determination can get you strong support.
 That being said, feel free to email/DM me with your plan and I’ll try to give feedback.

-Note: The info here is based on what is true at the time of writing.
-The CS requirements will keep changing slowly as the years go by, but the mindset will stay largely the same.
+Note: The info here is accurate at time of writing.
+CS requirements will keep evolving, but the mindset will stay largely the same.
 Feel free to reach out or make a pull request if you’d like to update any information.

 Plan

 Start planning early, ideally before your first semester.
 This needs coordination around proficiency tests, degree requirements, and paperwork.
-It is still possible to do this later in your degree, but the later you start, the more stressful it gets.
+You can still start later in your degree, but the later you do, the more stressful it gets.
 Make a worksheet of what every semester will include, with clearly defined classes or class groups, to ensure the whole plan works.
+The UIUC Course Explorer is useful for checking prerequisites and seeing what’s available.

 Understand the CS and Math Main Sequence Really Well

 The main thing to keep in mind is making progress on the core CS sequence as quickly as possible.
-Once you get past 225, it unblocks a lot of chains at once, so getting there early helps a lot.
+CS 225 unlocks a lot of elective chains at once, so getting there early helps a lot.
 Use your degree page to map out your exact sequence, but for most CS majors the common part looks like this DAG:

 Note: This image is made using Evan Wallace’s Finite State Machine Designer that you’ll definitely see in many of your UIUC classes.